usaid-cs/yesterday-i-learned/java.md

 - Without `this.`, `foo` can either refer to the instance variable `foo`, or the static variable `foo`.
 - Rather than assigning `self = this` or something like that, the outer class can be referenced with [`OuterClass.this`](http://stackoverflow.com/questions/2808501/calling-outer-class-function-from-inner-class) instead.
 - It is apparently okay to have a type starting with an `@`, such as [`@Interface`](http://stackoverflow.com/questions/918393). `public @interface Foo { ... }` allows you to use the annotation `@Foo` in other files.
-- There's an ["effectively final"](https://stackoverflow.com/questions/20938095/difference-between-final-and-effectively-final) state: A variable or parameter whose value is never changed after it is initialized is effectively final.
+- There's an ["effectively final"](https://stackoverflow.com/questions/20938095/difference-between-final-and-effectively-final) state: A variable or parameter whose value is never changed after it is initialized is effectively final, i.e. [a variable that is assigned to only once](https://www.baeldung.com/java-8-lambda-expressions-tips#variables).
 References to objects are also effectively final, even if the objects themselves change.
 Effectively final variables do not give compiler errors if they were really declared with `final`.
 - [Defender methods](https://www.tutorialspoint.com/what-are-defender-methods-or-virtual-methods-in-java) and default methods (in an interface) are the same thing.
 - ["Good news: private methods in interfaces look like they will make Java 9."](https://stackoverflow.com/questions/27368432/why-does-java-8-not-allow-non-public-default-methods#comment45484226_27369217) - Brian Goetz, one of the guys who's in charge of it in the first place.
 Anyway, with this small addition, it finally makes sense to build classes with mixins, rather than inheritance (see point about multiple inheritance).
 - Refer to objects (`I<> foo = new C<>()`) by their interfaces ("what they do"), not the class ("what they are").
 It's ok if you can't find a good interface to do it with; base class is fine too.
 In general, limit the method scope if possible.